Blue Zones, Part 1: How the World's Oldest People Make Their Money Last

 When I asked Vindas what he thought Americans could learn from the oldest residents of the Nicoya Peninsula Blue Zone, he responded: “To copy their lifestyle, which includes eating better, always having physical activity, knowing that family comes first and always having faith in a supreme power.
 If you put them all together, you will automatically have a better life.”

-(This is the first part of the three-part Next Avenue series: Blue Zones: How the World’s Oldest People Make Their Money Last.
-Next Tuesday will be Part II, about how the oldest people of the Blue Zones of Okinawa, Japan; Sardinia, Italy and Ikaria, Greece make their money last.
-The following Tuesday will be Part III, about how the oldest people of the Blue Zone of Loma Linda, Calif. make their money last.)
+(This is the first part of the three-part Next Avenue series: Blue Zones: How the World's Oldest People Make Their Money Last.
+Part II is about how the oldest people of the Blue Zones of Okinawa, Japan; Sardinia, Italy and Ikaria, Greece make their money last.
+Part III is about how the oldest people of the Blue Zone of Loma Linda, Calif. make their money last.)